 Visit the Education Minister.

-Senior services requisition
+Senior housing requisition

 The County receives a requisition from the Homeland Housing which provide affordable seniors housing.
 Under the Alberta Housing Act, the County is required to collect these funds from municipal property owners, and remit them to the Homeland Housing.
 Westlock County cannot change this requisition amount.